Enactment January 1, 2004

 - If the authors or readers find any errors, or contents that should be revised, it can be requested from the Editorial Board.
 The Editorial Board may consider erratum, corrigendum or a retraction.
 If there are any revisions to the article, there will be a CrossMark description to announce the final draft.
 If there is a reader’s opinion on the published article with the form of Letter to the editor, it will be forwarded to the authors.
 The authors can reply to the reader’s letter.
 Letter to the editor and the author’s reply may be also published.

-Copyrights, open access policy, and open data policy
+Copyrights, open access policy, and clinical data sharing policy

-- Copyright to all the published material is owned by the Korea Health Personnel Licensing Examination Institute (formerly National Health Personnel Licensing Examination Board of Korea).
+- Copyright to all published materials is owned by the Korea Health Personnel Licensing Examination Institute (formerly National Health Personnel Licensing Examination Board of Korea).
 The corresponding author should agree to the copyright transfer during the submission process.
-The Editorial Board takes it granted that the co-authors also accept the copyright transfer per the acceptance by the corresponding author.
-The corresponding author has a responsibility of submitting the copyright transfer agreement to the Publisher.
+The Editorial Board takes it granted that the co-authors also accept the copyright transfer per the acceptance by the corresponding author, who has a responsibility of submitting the copyright transfer agreement to the publisher.